 Chelsea Girls by Eileen Myles

-Written in Myles’ conversational Americana style that marries poetry and prose seamlessly, this memoir wreaks of sex, drugs and alcohol.
+Written in Myles’ conversational Americana style that marries poetry and prose seamlessly, this memoir wreaks of sex, drugs and drama.
 Probably plenty of denim and plaid too.
 Myles reveals fleeting moments of tenderness that seem at odds with this memoir’s grungy exterior.

 In The Dream House by Carmen Maria Machado